1749 Muslim slave revolt plot in Malta: Historiography and analysis

 The plot of 1749 is the only known major attempt at slave rebellion on land in early modern Christian Europe, and it has also been described by some sources as an attempted coup d'état.
 Whether or not the plot could have succeeded had it not been foiled is a matter of debate.
 Historian William Zammit wrote in 2023 that while the assassination of Pinto and the revolt within the Grand Master's Palace "could have been carried out with relative ease", the rest of the plot including the capture of Fort St. Angelo and the takeover of the rest of Malta would have been difficult to implement, even with assistance from North Africa and the Ottoman Empire.

 It is unclear what motivated Giovanni Battista to become involved in the plot after his own revolt against Mustafa and after his integration into Maltese society; sources claim that he was probably manipulated into believing that he would be the leader of the revolt, that he might have been unaware of Mustafa's involvement in the plot, or that he may have been afraid of what would happen to him had the plot went ahead without his involvement.
 Had the plot succeeded, it is likely that he would have been disposed of by Mustafa.

-The event is reportedly not well-known in Turkey as of 2023.